 Who is your competition?

 I say real competition because more than likely not every childcare in your area is competing for the same clients.
-So determining who is your competitor is key.
-In an upcoming post, I will address how to identify your ideal client.
-Until then, think about this …
+So determining who your real competitor is key.

 Are you in direct competition with the preschools, daycares or possibly other family childcare in your area?

 Join the TCC Tribe!Join a community of nearly 5000 providers.
 Subscribe to get our latest updates, product promotions and exclusive information to grow your childcare business.

 Competing with what?